RVC-Boss/GPT-SoVITS/README.md

 Use v2 from v1 environment:

-1. `pip install -r requirements.txt` to update some packages
+1. `pip install -r requirements.txt -c constraints.txt` to update some packages

 2. Clone the latest codes from github.